World of Dance (TV series): Development

-The series premiere was originally scheduled for May 8, 2017 (as a lead-out for The Voice), but was pushed back to May 30, 2017, to serve as a lead-out for the season premiere of America's Got Talent.
-On June 29, 2017, NBC renewed the series for a second season, which premiered on May 29, 2018—once again complementing the next season of America's Got Talent.
+The series premiere was originally scheduled for May 8, 2017, as a lead-out for The Voice, but was postponed to May 30, 2017, to serve as a lead-out for the season premiere of America's Got Talent.
+On June 29, 2017, NBC renewed the series for a second season, which premiered on May 29, 2018, once again serving as the lead-out for the season premiere of America's Got Talent.

-In May 2018, prior to its season 2 premiere, World of Dance was renewed for a third season; instead of airing as a summer series, it aired at midseason, premiering on February 26, 2019, before it was moved to a new Sunday night timeslot.
-Host Jenna Dewan announced that she would step down from her role as host for season 3.
-She was eventually replaced by Access Hollywood co-host Scott Evans.
+In May 2018, prior to its second season premiere, World of Dance was renewed for a third season; instead of airing as a summer series, it aired at midseason, premiering on February 26, 2019, before it was moved to a new Sunday night timeslot.
+Host Jenna Dewan chose to leave the show after season 2.
+She was replaced by Access Hollywood co-host Scott Evans.
 The fourth season premiered on May 26, 2020.

 On March 15, 2021, the series was canceled after four seasons.